Immigrant Entrepreneurs are the Backbone of Los Angeles’ Economy

 Sara Sanfir is a member of an exponentially expanding group of immigrant entrepreneurs in Los Angeles who make a large impact on local economies.
 According to a report published by the Fiscal Policy Institute, 44 percent of business owners in Los Angeles are immigrants, second only to Miami.
 And in 2010, foreign-born business owners generated a total net business income of $34.3 billion, or 28.1 percent of all net business income in California, the Immigration Policy Center reported.

-“Over time, you see that more and more people begin to move back [to where immigrants open businesses] and that builds upon itself and contributes to that neighborhood becoming revitalized,” McDaniel said.
+“Over time, you see that more and more people begin to move back [to where immigrants open businesses] and that builds upon itself and contributes to that neighborhood becoming revitalized,” said McDaniel.
 “As more and more immigrants and other people move back to those neighborhoods and more businesses start up, you’ll see that neighborhood becoming vibrant again.
 These areas of the city may have just become blighted or had much more vacancies otherwise.”

-Suddenly forced to interact with customers and adapt to a new environment, many immigrants find themselves quickly picking up skills that once hindered them.
+However, forced to interact with customers and adapt to a new environment, many immigrants find themselves quickly picking up skills that once hindered them.

 Sedigheh Khoddami, owner of Asal Design in Studio City, opened her store in August 2010 and had “language problems,” but now she speaks with ease and customers know her well.